 I tend to avoid getting too excited over a game’s visual appeal, but when it comes to Chair Entertainment’s Infinity Blade series, it’s hard not to be blown away by the visual splendor.
 Sometimes it makes you forget that you are playing a mobile game at all, which is no small task.

-Infinity Blade III has hit the App Store, but how does it stack up compared with the fantastic experience brought about by the prequels?
+Infinity Blade III has hit the App Store [No Longer Available], but how does it stack up compared with the fantastic experience brought about by the prequels?
 Keep reading and find out!

 In Infinity Blade III, much of the core gameplay from the previous two remains in tact.
 It still plays a lot like Punch Out from the classic Nintendo days in that the player is dodging attacks and countering when the time is right.
 It’s very formulaic, but if it’s a formula you enjoyed in the previous iterations of the game, or if you’ve never played them at all, it’s a good bit of fun that is well suited to quick pick up and play gaming sessions on an iOS device.